apycazo/codex/codex-golem/readme.md

 ### Singleton

-Any class annotated with `@Singleton` and scanned bu the context will have its definition registered, and will be available to be injected into any other component requiring it.
+Any class annotated with `@Singleton` and scanned by the context will have its definition registered, and will be available to be injected into any other component requiring it.

 #### Lazy singletons

-Bu default, singletons will be eagerly initialized when the component scan phase has been completed.
+By default, singletons will be eagerly initialized when the component scan phase has been completed.
 To avoid this, a singleton can also include the annotation `@Lazy`, which will delay the bean instancing until some other component actually demands it.